 System Usability Scale (SUS) Score and Calculation

-Whenever a respondent answers an individual question in the SUS questionnaire, five responses are available for evaluation of an individual question.
-Follow these steps to calculate SUS score:
+Whenever a respondent answers an individual question in the SUS survey, five responses are available for evaluation of an individual question.
+Follow these steps for calculating SUS scores:

 - Strongly Disagree: 1 point